pocketzworld/creator-docs/pages/learn/designer-resources/ideas/guidelines.md

 **💡 Original Items**

 Share your fresh item designs!
 We are not accepting any redesigns in Highrise Ideas - even if you’re using your own designs as your base.
 Additionally, an Idea may not be approved if it is too similar to an existing item – _regardless_ of whether or not the similarity is intentional.

-Innovate and bring something totally novel to the Idea table!
+We do NOT accept AI-generated or AI-edited entries.
+Ideas is a place for you to innovate and bring something totally novel to the Idea table!

 **🌈 Fixed Colors**

 We only accept items that are "naturally" color changing: hair, eyes, lips, and blushes are all acceptable.
-We _do not_ accept item that wouldn't color change in real life (handbags, scrunchies, gowns, shirts, shoes, etc.).
+We _do not_ accept items that wouldn't color change in real life (handbags, scrunchies, gowns, shirts, shoes, etc.).

 - **VALID COLOR CHANGE**: hair, lips, eyes, eyebrows, facial hair, clip-in bangs, freckles, blush.
 Additionally, items with built-in body parts (posed arms and legs, rider items, crop tops with exposed skin, items that tweak avatar body proportions) are all acceptable.
 -  **INVALID COLOR CHANGE**: clothing, auras, makeup, or accessory items that change based on hair, skin, lip, or eye color.
 Items that color change according to an _unnatural_ color dependencies are also not valid (ie, hair that changes color according to eyes; eyes that color change according to lips, etc.)